 Shree Bose investigated why cancer cells become resistant to the chemotherapy drug Cisplatin.
 She found that a specific protein makes a cancer cell resistant to the drug from her research.

 Shree Bose is currently a Harvard undergraduate, and a co-founder of Piper – an awesome product—which she spoke about in our interview.

 Interview with Shree Bose

 Giovanni: Tell us a little about growing up

-Shree Bose: I grew up in Fort Worth, Texas as the younger of two siblings and the daughter of Indian who had come to the United States to make a better life for us than what they had.
+Shree Bose: I grew up in Fort Worth; Texas, as the younger of two siblings and the daughter of an Indian, who had come to the United States to make a better life for us than what they had.
 As an engineer, my dad chose to start his own company, and so I grew up watching both my parents work extremely hard, which pushed me to always try my best in everything I worked on as well.

 Giovanni: Who’s your role model?

-Shree Bose: I think my biggest role model is actually my older brother, Pinaki, who is two years older than.
-I grew up learning everything I know about science from him, and it was really his fascination and his excitement that inspired me to get involved in science myself as well.
-His wisdom and just what an incredible older brother he is something I admire even today.
+Shree Bose: I think my biggest role model is actually my older brother, Pinaki, who is two years older than I am.
+I grew up learning everything I know about science from him, and it was really his fascination and excitement that inspired me to get involved in science as well.
+His wisdom and just being an incredible older brother, is something I admire even till today.